Today’s post is by writer, editor, and book coach Julie Artz (@julieartz).

 - no first line indent on first line of new chapter or scene (this can be confusing, so grab a book and look at the first line of the chapter to see what I mean!)

 - page number, manuscript title, and your name in the header or footer of each page

 Finally, ensure your word count falls in the publishing industry’s general guidelines.
 Agent Jennifer Laughran wrote the definitive post at Wordcount Dracula.
 If you’re 1,000 words over or under, don’t sweat it.
 If you’ve got a 200,000-word middle grade, consider a deep edit before you submit.

 In truth, these recommendations hold true whether you’re applying for an MFA program, hoping to secure a writing-related grant, or applying for a mentorship program.
 These good habits will serve you well no matter where you are in your writing journey.
 But if you’re really hoping to find a mentor in 2021, best get revising now so you’re ready when the submission windows open.
 Best of luck finding a mentor—they really can change your writing life.

 Did I leave your favorite mentorship program off my list?
 Let us know in the comments.

 Julie Artz is a writer, editor, and book coach tucked away in a magical forest in the Pacific Northwest with her family and three furry familiars.
-Her latest story “The Wending Way” recently appeared in Beyond the Latch and Lever, a Speculative Anthology and her new story, “Space Carrion,” is forthcoming as part of Villains and Vengeance: A Sirens Benefit Anthology.
-Join her free “12 Weeks to a NaNo Win” course today!
+Her recent stories include “The Wending Way” which appeared in Beyond the Latch and Lever, a Speculative Anthology, and “Space Carrion,” which appeared as part of Villains and Vengeance: A Sirens Benefit Anthology.